shinefield/mangoszerodocumentation/database/world/dbscripts-on-event.rst

 .. note::

-    currently these fields are only used as text identifiers for the ``SCRIPT_COMMAND_TALK`` and ``SCRIPT_COMMAND_TERMINATE_SCRIPT``
+    Currently these fields are only used as text identifiers for the ``SCRIPT_COMMAND_TALK`` and ``SCRIPT_COMMAND_TERMINATE_SCRIPT``
     commands.